CentOS-PaaS-SIG/linchpin/docs/source/includes/cli_help.rst

       -r, --run-id run_id  Idempotently provision using `run-id` data -h, --help           Show this message and exit.

-As can easily be seen, ``linchpin up`` has some values that can be passed.
+As can easily be seen, ``linchpin up`` has additional arguments and options.